Peter Faneuil: Life as a merchant

-Peter Faneuil entered Boston's commission and shipping business and soon proved a competent trader, assisting his uncle in running a lucrative mercantile establishment that traded with Antigua, Barbados, Spain, the Canary Islands, and England, only a few of the places from which Faneuil's correspondence survives.

-Prominent in the triangular trade, Peter shipped enslaved people to the West Indies and brought molasses and sugar to the colonies.
+Faneuil entered Boston's commission and shipping business and soon proved a competent trader, assisting his uncle in running a lucrative mercantile establishment that traded with Antigua, Barbados, Spain, the Canary Islands, and England, only a few of the places from which Faneuil's correspondence survives.
+Prominent in the triangular trade, Peter shipped slaves to the West Indies and brought molasses and sugar to British America.
 He handled merchandise from Europe and the Caribbean, exported rum, fish, and produce, and engaged in shipbuilding.
 When he ventured both ship and cargo in transatlantic or coastal commerce, he customarily shared the risk with others.
 Charging 5% for handling consignments, he used advanced business methods and kept careful records.
 Fishing-grounds agents kept him informed of market prices and furthered his commercial connections.
 Not all of his trade was legal.
 When in 1736 his ship Providence was seized for exchanging fish and oil for French gold, he complained that only the "caprice" of the admiralty judge, a "Vile" man, was responsible for "Impositions" on a "fair trader" that was "in no way founded on law and justice."

 A childless widower, Andrew Faneuil for some reason threatened to disinherit either of his two nephews if they married.
 Benjamin Jr. preferred wedlock to a share of the enormous Faneuil fortune, which in addition to ships, shops, and a mansion in Tremont Street included £14,000 in East India Company stock.
 During his uncle's final illness Peter managed Andrew's business as well as his own.
 Peter, who was swarthy, stocky, and disabled since childhood, remained single, inheriting most of the fortune.
 Peter became—despite handsome bequests to his sisters—one of America's wealthiest men, living sumptuously in a Beacon Street mansion.
 Writing to his London partners to inform them of his uncle's death, he also requested five pipes of Madeira wine: "As this wine is for the use of my house, I hope you will be careful that I have the best."
 Soon thereafter, he requested a "handsome chariot" emblazoned with the family crest, accompanied by a coachman unlikely "to be debauched with strong drink, rum, etc." as were most European servants.
 He also asked for "the latest, best book of the several sorts of cookery, which pray let be of the largest characters, for the benefit of the maid's reading."